imej/oauth2-servlet-github/README.md

 2) Upon successful authentication, GitHub redirects to the servlet - OauthClientServlet with a "code".

-3) The servlet makes a post to GitHub with the "code" and our identity.
+3) The servlet makes a HTTP post to GitHub with the "code" and our identity.

 4) GitHub returns with a "token".